 Pick either a single group with that has an identifiable challenge or problem, or two groups that provide a useful contrast.
 These may be groups you belong to, groups you are observing directly, or other groups about which substantial documentation is available.
 Write a 5-7 page case analysis modeled after one of the cases assigned for class.
 Make connections to class readings and other relevant literature.
-Partial draft due to Holly Mon 6 May; draft and final case must be submitted when due to receive full credit.
+Submit partial draft on Blackboard by 8 PM Mon 5 May; draft and final case must be submitted when due to receive full credit.
 NOTE: Two extra HBS readings provide tips for case writing.
+Bring a full draft for peer editing Tues 13 May.

 5a.
 Take Home Final (457).
 The final will consist of several short answers and essay questions.
 It will be open book, open notes, but you must complete it yourself.
 Completed finals must be submitted on Blackboard by the time/day of our final exam time.
 Early submission is welcome.
-ESL students may consult a tutor for grammatical assistance before turning in essays. \No other assistance\ is permitted.
+ESL students may consult a tutor for grammatical assistance before turning in essays.
+No other assistance is permitted.